Birds Nests & Pest Removal

-After successfully removing the debris we carry out a CCTV survey and smoke test to confirm that the chimney is clear and that the flue is drawing correctly.
+After successfully removing the debris we carry out a CCTV inspection and a smoke draught test to confirm that the chimney is clear and that the flue is drawing correctly.

 Rooks, Jackdaws and Starlings, often the birds to blame for nests in your chimney, usually try to return year after year to the same nesting site.
 It is therefore recommended that you have a bird guard fitted.